Italy, Germany, US seek Libya cease-fire after Egypt threat

 “If we stop the arrival of weapons, or strongly reduce them, we will be able to reduce the aggressiveness of the Libyan parties in this conflict,” Di Maio said.

-He said Egypt could intervene militarily with the intention of protecting its western border with the oil-rich country, and of bringing stability — including establishing conditions for a cease-fire — to Libya.
+He said Egypt could intervene militarily with the intention of protecting its western border with the oil-rich country, and of bringing stability — including establishing conditions for a cease-fire.

-In a tweet Monday, the U.S. National Security Council called for Libya’s long-delayed political negotiation to resume.

-“The United States strongly opposes military escalation in #Libya — on all sides.
-We urge parties to commit to a ceasefire and resume negotiations immediately,” the tweet said.
+The Tripoli-based government said it considered el-Sissi's comments a “declaration of war,” while authorities in the east welcomed his support.

+U.N. spokesman Stephane Dujarric said the world body has long been pressing for a cease-fire, saying “we all want a cessation of hostilities.”

 Di Maio, for his part, said Italy was prepared to provide even more contributions to a naval and air mission to enforce the U.N. arms embargo on Libya, saying it will be crucial even after a cease-fire is signed.

-Note: This story was first published on June 22, 2020.
-It was updated on June 23, 2020 to correctly attribute details about the Trump administration blocking U.N. nominations to diplomats and not to the U.N. spokesman.